A Ridiculously Simple Flirting Mistake That Turns Them Off Instantly

 Of course not.

 But she does need to give him some validation (this is true for men and women, btw).

-Even if it’s just one line that says (even if subtly): “Wow, that’s so cool.
+Even if it’s just one line that says, even subtly: “Wow, that’s so cool.
 I love that!”, and then follows up with some interest.

 By talking about his love of guitar, the guy has clearly revealed to her something that he’s passionate about.
 Yet she glossed over it without a second thought, instantly losing a chance to make him feel special and get to know him better.